Harishi0375/GDG_HACKATHON/README.md

 * [Gemini API Documentation](https://ai.google.dev/docs)
 * [Paper: Scaling Down to Scale Up: A Guide to Parameter-Efficient Fine-Tuning](https://arxiv.org/abs/2303.15647) (Referenced in `google fine tuning.pdf`)
 * [GDG Hackathon Presentation Slides]
+* [Example Notebook: Supervised Fine Tuning with Gemini 2.0 Flash for Article Summarization](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/gemini/tuning/sft_gemini_summarization.ipynb) (Used to determine correct dataset format)

+---

+## 9. Troubleshooting Journey & Learnings (Detailed)

+This section documents some of the key challenges faced during the hackathon development process and how they were addressed.

+### 9.1.
+Challenge: Regional Model Availability & Performance

+* **Problem:** Needed a fast, capable Gemini model available in a European region (specifically `europe-west4` preferred).
+Initial checks showed limited availability for newer models (Gemini 1.5/2.5 series).
+Base model performance (latency and occasional inference errors) was also a concern.
+* **Action:** Developed and executed a systematic test using `test_models.ipynb`.
+This script iterated through candidate models (`gemini-2.0-flash-001`, `gemini-2.0-flash-lite-001`, various 1.5/2.5 models) and regions (`us-central1`, `europe-west1`, `europe-west2`, `europe-west3`, `europe-west4`), sending a standard image analysis prompt and recording success/failure status and average response time.
+Added robust error handling to capture `NotFound` errors and other processing failures.
+* **Resolution:** The testing confirmed limited availability of preview models in EU regions. `gemini-2.0-flash-lite-001` was identified as the best available option in `europe-west4`, offering the lowest latency among tested available models (see graphs in Section 3.3).
+Prompt engineering and error handling in `vllm_handler.py` were used to mitigate occasional base model inference issues.
+* **Resource Used:** `test_models.ipynb` script within this repository.

+### 9.2.
+Challenge: Launching Fine-tuning via Python SDK

+* **Problem:** Attempting to programmatically launch the supervised LoRA fine-tuning job using the Vertex AI Python SDK (`google-cloud-aiplatform==1.91.0`) encountered multiple `AttributeError`s.
+The SDK structure appears to have evolved, making documentation examples or previous patterns obsolete for this specific task (Gemini PEFT/LoRA tuning).
+* **Attempts:**
+    1.  `vertexai.preview.tuning.SupervisedTuningJob.run()`: Failed (`AttributeError: module 'vertexai.preview.tuning' has no attribute 'SupervisedTuningJob'`).
+    2.  `vertexai.preview.tuning.supervised_tune()`: Failed (`AttributeError: module 'vertexai.preview.tuning' has no attribute 'supervised_tune'`).
+    3.  `GenerativeModel(...).tune_model(...)`: Failed (`AttributeError: module 'vertexai.preview.tuning.sft' has no attribute 'AdapterTuningSpec'`) indicating issues finding the correct classes for defining PEFT parameters (`AdapterTuningSpec`, `LoraConfig`).
+    4.  `aiplatform.PipelineJob(...)`: Attempted using a guessed pipeline template URI and direct parameters, but failure likely without the correct template definition and parameter names.
+* **Resolution:** Due to time constraints and SDK complexity/documentation ambiguity for this specific workflow, the decision was made to **bypass the SDK for job submission** and use the graphical interface instead.
+The `run_finetuning.py` script is kept for reference of the attempted methods.
+* **Resources Used:** Official Vertex AI SDK documentation (searched), Google Search, trial-and-error with `run_finetuning.py`.

+### 9.3.
+Challenge: Dataset Format for Fine-tuning

+* **Problem:** The initial attempt to launch the fine-tuning job via the **Vertex AI Studio UI** failed with a "Failed to detect the dataset format" error.
+This indicated that the initial JSONL structure (`{"input_content_uri": "...", "output_text": "..."}`) was incorrect.
+* **Action:** Needed to identify the exact JSONL schema expected by the Vertex AI tuning service for multimodal Gemini models.
+* **Resolution:** Examined the structure used in Google's official example notebooks for Gemini supervised fine-tuning.
+The notebook `sft_gemini_summarization.ipynb` showed the correct format uses a `"contents"` array with `"role": "user"` and `"role": "model"` objects, where the input file is specified under `user -> parts -> fileData` (with `mime_type` and `file_uri`) and the target output under `model -> parts -> text`.
+The local `tuning_data.jsonl` file was reformatted accordingly.
+* **Resource Used:** [Example Notebook: Supervised Fine Tuning with Gemini 2.0 Flash for Article Summarization](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/gemini/tuning/sft_gemini_summarization.ipynb) (referenced via file upload).